Armenian Food and Wine Tour of Saryan Wine Street + Sightseeing | Yerevan, Armenia

 Check out my VIDEO: Top 10 Places to Visit in Armenia – The Ultimate Armenia Travel Guide

+I took the guided tour.
 My guide, Gayane, showed me Victory Alley, the alley dedicated to the heroes of World War II.
 There are big plaques made of volcanic rock called tuff.
 On the plaques, the names of the heroes are inscribed in both Armenian and Russian.
 There are also grapes carved into the stone.
 It’s so beautiful!
+You can also reach there by paid airport shuttle service.

 See also